aribgithub/577ml/README.md

-Installation
+Installation:

-Install my-project with npm
-Python version 3.6 or higher
+Install my-project with npm Python version 3.6 or higher